Our residents share a passion for learning, innovation and leadership

 Dixon A, Kayarian F, Price T. Squamous cell carcinoma in the setting of hidradenitis suppurativa: a retrospective review of the literature.
 Wounds.
 2023;35(12):E448-E462. doi:10.25270/wnds/23118

 Favorite Thing About Sinai: The culture of the program was super evident from the interview day, and I've loved how kind and approachable the current residents are.
-As someone that's still undecided on future plans, I hoped for a program that left open as many doors as possible for their graduating residents.
 Sinai impresses me with its diverse set of past fellowship matches along with numerous graduates that were ready to practice straight away.
+Lastly, I love living in Baltimore: great food, tons of nature, and awesome dance scene.

 Brandon Green, MD